5 Best Salts for Water Softeners of 2024 – Reviews & Top Picks

 High concentrations of iron in your water can lead to a multitude of problems.
-First, they can cause fixtures and appliances to rust, shortening their lifespan and having a negative effect on the looks of your living space.
+First, they can cause fixtures and appliances to rust, shortening their lifespan and harming the looks of your living space.
 The rust can also cause staining of tiles, counters, dishes, and more.
-You may also notice discoloration in the water, as well as poor taste.
-Water softeners will also go through far more salt trying to replace all of the excess iron.
+You may also notice discoloration in the water, as well as a foul taste.
+Water softeners will also go through far more salt to replace excess iron.

 For water with high iron levels, you can get water softener salt that is specifically intended for removing excess iron.
 This will be far more effective than standard salt in such situations.
-These salts are a bit more expensive than regular water softener salt, but if you are experiencing rust and discoloration from excessive iron levels, then it will be worth the extra cost.
+These salts are a bit more expensive than regular water softener salt, but if you are experiencing rust and discoloration from excessive iron levels, it will be worth the extra cost.

 Need a water filter?

 Cleaning and Protection

 Some of the best salts for softeners will do more than just regenerate your system.
 They can also clean your system out, prolonging its lifespan and reducing the amount of maintenance it requires.
-Moreover, they can protect the system against corrosion and build up.
-For us, the added protection and reduced maintenance is a great combination.
+Moreover, they can protect the system against corrosion and build-up.
+For us, the added protection and reduced maintenance are a great combination.

 Though they all perform the same function, some water softener salts perform that function better for a lower price.
-You’ve read our reviews and buyer’s guide so you should have a pretty good idea of which salts are worth opening your wallet for.
-For us, the Morton Clean and Protect II is the clear choice of best water softener salt, which is why it’s our top recommendation.
-With resin cleaning additives that keep your water softener clean and protect against damage and corrosion, it’s the best water softener salt we tested.
-Even better, it’s affordably priced so you’re not breaking the bank for the premium quality.
-The Clean and Protect/Rust Defense Water Softener Pellets also from Morton Salt were a close runner-up.
-They’re a bit more expensive, but they’re the perfect choice for water that has higher than normal concentrations of iron.
+You’ve read our reviews and buyer’s guide, so you should have a pretty good idea of which salts are worth opening your wallet for.
+For us, the Morton Clean and Protect II is the best water softener salt, which is why it’s our top recommendation.
+With resin cleaning additives that keep your water softener clean and protect against damage and corrosion, it’s more effective than the competition.
+Even better, it’s affordable, so you’re not breaking the bank for the premium quality.
+The Clean and Protect/Rust Defense Water Softener Pellets from Morton Salt were a close runner-up.
+They’re more expensive, but they’re the perfect choice for water that has higher-than-normal concentrations of iron.